apache/pekko-persistence-cassandra/CONTRIBUTING.md

 ## Source style

-akka-persistence-cassandra uses [Scalafmt](https://scalameta.org/scalafmt/) to enforce some of the code style rules.
+pekko-persistence-cassandra uses [Scalafmt](https://scalameta.org/scalafmt/) to enforce some of the code style rules.